GIUNGLA REMIX: A program, Almost

 Then a remote workshop with Giuditta Vendrame, who, starting from the archive, will lead us to produce something — a fanzine?
 A newspaper?
 A multimedia product?
 Who knows… We will decide together with old and new members willing to embark on this experience along with the artist and former teacher at the Design School of Eindhoven during the Formafantasma direction, whose research themes are dear to GIUNGLA.

-In October, for the Contemporary Art Day promoted by AMACI, Josse Renda will present the continuation of his research started in 2023, based on a text found in the library of the Botanical Garden — the Physiognomy of Plants by the intellectual, alchemist, and writer Giovanbattista Della Porta.
-From this bookish encounter came the workshop with the girls of the Classical High School of Lucca titled Magiae Naturalis; on October 11th, 2025, we will discover together the next chapter of this journey between art, science, and magic in a magical place yet to be revealed.
+In October, Josse Renda will present the continuation of his research, initiated in 2023 and inspired by a rare volume preserved in the library of the Botanical Garden: Physiognomy of Plants by the intellectual, alchemist, and writer Giovanbattista Della Porta.
+From this literary encounter was born the workshop Magiae Naturalis, carried out with the students of the Classical High School of Lucca.

 Words by Irene Panzani